-This material contains information affecting the National Defense of the United States within the meaning of the B 18, U.S.C.
-Secs.
-792 and 794, the transmission or revelation of which in any manner to an unauthorized nersion in on or revelation of which in any manner to an unauthorised person is prohibited by his
+aterial contains information affecting the National Defense of the United States within the meaning of the Ex C. Secs.
+793 and 794, the transmission or revelation of which in any manner to an unauthorised person is IR, U.S.C.
+Secs 793 and 794, the trans